BIDS-numpy/workshop_site_AIMS_2021/content/day_1/about_me/background.md

 +++

-My background is in nuclear engineering, specifically radiation instrumentation --- devices to measure and create images of sources of radiation.
+My background is in nuclear engineering, specifically radiation instrumentation --- devices to measure and image of sources of ionizing radiation.
 The type of 3D radiation imaging that I studied has applications in environmental monitoring: